Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Up to 5 days per year

-In cases where employees need to engage in the nursing care of two or more family members whose conditions meet such criteria, up to 10 days per year
+In cases where employees need to engage in the nursing care of two or more family members whose conditions meet such criteria, up to 10 days per year This program also covers employees with fixed terms of service (contract employees), and there are no restrictions based on length of service.

 Extended nursing-care leave*